-PFX certificates are recommended, you can use either pvkimprt or pvk2pfx to create a PFX certificate from the SPC and PVK files.
+PFX certificates are preferred; you may generate a PFX certificate from the SPC and PVK files using either pvkimprt or pvk2pfx.
 If the PFX file is protected with a password, the “Selected certificate requires password.
 Select how to transmit it to signing tool:” section will be visible.

 - pvk2pfx is available as part of the Platform SDK.

-Enter password each time project is built - You will be prompted to enter the password when the MSI is built.
+Enter password each time project is built - When the MSI is created, you will be required to fill in the password.

-Advanced Installer caches the password for PFX files and hence you will be prompted for the password only once.
+Because Advanced Installer remembers the password for PFX files, you will only be asked for it once.